croberson94/landsat8-tutorial/README.md

 2. Search Criteria
 	* After registration, visit [EarthExplorer](https://earthexplorer.usgs.gov).
 	* A tab should be visible that says Search Criteria.
 Within the tab, you can add an address/place, path/row, or feature (ex.
 Houston, TX).
 Click on the Show button to display the queue number, latitude and longitude.
 Click clear to remove the location.
-	* The Data Range tab allows for setting specific dates for image results
+	* The Data Range tab allows for setting specific dates for image results.
 	* The Result Options tab returns the number of records.
 	* Click the Data Sets tab.
 	* For more detailed instruction, consult the [help documentation](https://lta.cr.usgs.gov/ee_tutorial_search_criteria) page.